 It's a cool idea.
-Unfortunately, you can feel where the money ran out.
-A limited number of unit barks repeat (often from a different direction to the acting unit), some weapons have animations while others don't, and the mission objectives occasionally leave out details you need to know.
-It started in Early Access and clearly didn't make enough money to keep it there until it was done.
+Unfortunately, you can tell where the money ran out.
+A limited number of unit barks repeat (often from a different direction to the unit that is actually acting), some weapons have animations while others don't, and the mission objectives occasionally leave out details you need to know.
+It started in early access and clearly didn't earn enough money to stay there until it was done.
 It's out now with a version number on it, but it doesn't feel finished.

-In 1998 Games Workshop released collectible cards with photos of Warhammer miniatures that had stats so you could play a rudimentary Top Trumps kind of game with them.
+In 1998 Games Workshop released collectible cards with photos of Warhammer miniatures accompanied by stats so you could play a rudimentary Top Trumps kind of game with them.
 It went through several iterations, and the 2017 version became a free-to-play videogame with painted 40K miniatures on the cards.

 Don't expect Magic: The Gathering.
-You build a deck of one warlord and a bundle of bodyguards, keeping three of them in play, replacing bodyguards as they die.
+You build a deck of one warlord and a bundle of bodyguards, keeping three of them in play at any time, replacing bodyguards as they die.
 Each turn you choose whether to make a ranged, melee, or psychic attack and the relevant numbers get added up and damage exchanged.
-Tactical choice comes via buffs to the attacks you don't choose (which can pay off in later turns), and deciding when to play your warlord (a powerful card whose death means you lose).
+Tactical choice comes via buffs to whichever attacks you don't choose that turn, and deciding when to play your warlord (a powerful card whose death means you lose).